Can You Get Credit Cards after Bankruptcy?

 In my defense, either of those makes for pretty good advice.

 You usually have at least a few options.
 Even within these general categories, it’s worth shopping around.
 Not all cards are the same, whether you have amazing credit or you’re just recovering from bankruptcy.
 Take a little time to compare your options.
-It’s not that hard and if you’re not sure where to begin, we partnered with HiFiona and developed this widget to help you do just that.
-Do not hesitate to use it so it helps you find the right credit card for your needs!

 The only remaining question you should ask yourself is should you go with a secured credit card or an unsecured one?